Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/teams/:team_id/add_goal`

+Team leader only.
 Adds a goal to this team's list of goals.

 #### Request Body